How to use gestures to control Apple Vision Pro

 use Hand gestures to control Vision Pro

-1. Tap: Tapping your index finger and thumb together instructs the headset to click on a virtual object appearing in the current display.
-You can call it a pinch.
-In addition, it is synonymous with how you tap on the screen of your iPhone.
+1. Tap: Tapping your index finger and thumb together instructs the headset to click a virtual object appearing in the current display.
+It’s similar to how you tap on your iPhone screen.
+You may call this gesture a pinch.

 2. Double Tap: Tapping your index finger and thumb together twice signals a double-tap hand gesture.

-3. Pinch and Hold: This gesture is equivalent to a tap and holds on your iPhone.
+3. Pinch and Hold: This gesture is equivalent to a tap and hold on your iPhone.
 It can do tasks like highlighting text.

 4. Pinch and Drag: With Pinch and Drag, you can scroll (vertically or horizontally) the windows or move them across the virtual space.
 The faster you move your hand, the quicker the scrolling will be.

 5. Zoom: Zoom will require you to involve both your hands.
-All you need to do for a zoom-in is pinch your fingers together and then pull your hands apart.
+For zooming in, pinch your fingers together and then pull your hands apart.
 A pushing gesture will let you zoom out.
-In addition, you can alter the size of open windows simply by dragging at the corners.
+Besides, you can alter the size of open windows by dragging at the corners.

 6. Rotate: To rotate virtual objects, you must pinch the fingers (both hands) together and rotate the hands.
 Simple.